 The CISA exam used to be held three times each year.
 However, thanks to online registration and proctoring, you can now take this exam at any time.
 That’s right: the CISA exam dates for 2023 are whenever you want them to be!
 There’s no longer any need to worry about missing a testing window, though registration dates may still be important if you want to take the exam in person.

-In this post, I am going to tell you the CISA exam dates for 2019, as well as any additional information you need to know about signing up for the CISA exam and taking it.
+In this post, I am going to tell you how the CISA exam dates for 2023 will work, as well as any additional information you need to know about signing up for the CISA exam and taking it.

-With the new exam in 2016, scheduling has become more flexible but the exam fee has gone up considerably.
+Since the new exam in 2016, scheduling has become more flexible, but the exam fee has gone up considerably.
 This is something to be aware of when booking your exam date.
-You also want to ensure you don’t miss the deadline.
-Because the testing is only offered during certain times of the year, you want to make sure you don’t miss out.
+However, at least you don’t have to worry about registration windows.
+Instead, once you register, you can schedule your exam for any time within the next 365 days.
+According to ISACA’s website:

-There are no limits on how many times you can take the exam in general, only to how often you can take it in each testing period (only the once).
+There are no limits on how many times you can take the exam in general, only how often you can take it in each registration period (four times).

 You may choose to download the official guide from ISACA to help you, along with the information I have provided in this post.